 Related: What is Your Motivation for Selling the Restaurant

 4. The lease issues: Before you can start the actual selling process, look into the lease issues.
 Do you own all the expensive kitchen equipment or is it leased?
 If your restaurant or cafe is established in a leased space, calculate all the factors concerning lease such as expiration date and the lease extension option.
-To continue the profitable restaurant business, new buyer probably stay with your current lease.
+To continue the profitable restaurant business, the new buyer probably stays with your current lease.
 Discuss with your landlord about the status of the lease and clear any obstacles that may arise with the change of ownership of the restaurant.

 Related: How to Sell a Business With Lease

 5. Hiring a business broker: Hiring a specialized business broker is totally up to you.
-In today’s market there are several options available for you to advertise the sale of your business, like social media, word-of-mouth and online business-for-sale platforms.
-Business brokers, i.e. those specialized on restaurants, have an established network of potential buyers, so they may be able to find a buyer fairly quickly, but downside is that you will get less from the sale as the fees of the brokers are quite high, between 10%–25%.
+In today’s market, there are several options available for you to advertise the sale of your business, like social media, word-of-mouth and online business-for-sale platforms.
+Business brokers, i.e. those specialized on restaurants, have an established network of potential buyers, so they may be able to find a buyer fairly quickly, but the downside is that you will get less from the sale as the fees of the brokers are quite high, between 10%–25%.
 My advice will be: first, try to sell your restaurant by yourself.
 If you completed the above steps then you are halfway there already.
 After all, you have successfully managed your business for years, and you can run it for another few months.
-You just have to add a few more tasks into your to-do list, such as setting up and updating business-for-sale listings, making a few inquiries and qualifying potential buyers.
+You just have to add a few more tasks to your to-do list, such as setting up and updating business-for-sale listings, making a few inquiries and qualifying potential buyers.